-In addition to disruptive behaviour in lessons, misconduct points (M1s) will be awarded to pupils found in breach of the following rules.
-(M1s have a -1 impact on a pupil's overall BUILD points)
+In addition to disruptive behaviour in lessons, misconduct points (M1's) will be awarded to pupils found in breach of the following rules.
+(M1's have a -1 impact on a pupil's overall BUILD points) Misconduct:

-Misconduct:

-- Being late to lesson

-- Mobile phone being seen or heard for any reason.

-- · Incorrect uniform.

-- Chewing gum.

-- Possession of fizzy drinks or energy drinks.

-- Eating in classrooms or corridors (and drinking in some classrooms such as science labs or computer rooms).

-- Lack of equipment.
+- Mobile phone being seen or heard for any reason. - · Incorrect uniform. - Chewing gum. - Possession of fizzy drinks or energy drinks. - Eating in classrooms or corridors (and drinking in some classrooms such as science labs or computer rooms). - Lack of equipment. - Use of foul language. - Any other breach of the school code of conduct.